mwaugh0328/heterogeneous-agent-trade/README.md

 ### How?

 The goal here is to provide code and informative notebooks to illustrate how things work.
-Code will be in [julia](https://github.com/JuliaLang) and (maybe python) with the goal of implementing things **fast** using transparent and well developed methods.
+Code is in [julia](https://github.com/JuliaLang) and python (needs to be updated) with the goal of implementing things **fast** using transparent and well developed methods.
+Most the notation in the code tries to closely follow the paper.

 ---